graeyv/Advanced-Programming-Project-HSG/README.md

 ## 2) How to run the code

-The code used to scrape the data (immo_crawler.py), clean the data (NAME) and fit the predictive model (immo_random_forest.py) can be run independently from the code used to create the WebApp.
+The code used to scrape the data (immo_crawler.py), clean the data (data_cleaning.py) and fit the predictive model (immo_random_forest.py) can be run independently from the code used to create the WebApp.

 ### 2.1) Web App
 In order to run the WebApp, it is important to keep the project files in the correct structure (Please note that ONLY the files in the below picture are needed to make the Web App runing):